Enhancing the Inductive Biases of Graph Neural ODE for Modeling Dynamical Systems: Conclusions

 \section{Conclusions}

 In this work, we carefully analyze various inductive biases that can affect the performance of a \gnode.
 Specifically, we analyze the effect of a graph architecture, explicit constraints, decoupling global and local features that makes the model parsimonious, and Newton's third law that enforces a stronger constraint on the conservation of momentum.
 We observe that inducing appropriate inductive biases results in an enhancement in the performance of \gnode by $\sim$2-3 orders magnitude for spring systems and $\sim$5-6 orders magnitude for pendulum systems in terms of energy violation error.
-Further, the \gnode that exhibits superior performance, namely \mcgnode, outperforms the graph versions of both Lagrangian and Hamiltonian neural networks, namely, \lgn and \hgn.
-Altogether, the present work suggests that the performance of \gnode-based models can be enhanced and even made superior to energy conserving neural networks by inducing the appropriate inductive biases.
+Further, \mcgnode outperforms the graph versions of both Lagrangian and Hamiltonian neural networks, namely, \lgn and \hgn.
+Altogether, the present work suggests that the performance of \gnode-based models can be enhanced and even made superior to energy-conserving neural networks by inducing the appropriate inductive biases. \\ \textbf{Limitations and Future Works:} The present work focuses on particle-based systems such as pendulum and spring systems.
+While these simple systems can be used to evaluate model performances, real life is more complex in nature with rigid body motions, contacts, and collisions.
+Extending \gnode to address these problems can enable the modeling of realistic systems.
+A more complex set of systems involve plastically deformable systems such as steel rod, and viscoelastic materials where the deformation depends on the strain rate of materials. \rev{Further, instead of explicitly providing the constraints, learning the constraints directly from the trajectory can enhance the application of the models to unseen systems.
+Note that the present work is limited to physical systems.
+A similar approach could be employed in other dynamical systems as well.} From the neural modeling perspective, the \gnode is essentially a graph convolutional network.
+Using \textit{attention} over each message passing head may allow us to better differentiate neighbors based on the strength of their interactions.
+We hope to pursue these questions in the future.